LEB-EPFL/eda_plugin/docs/source/_build/html/_sources/examples.rst.txt

 >>> eda.examples.pyro_keras()

 In this example the actuator is modified as described in  :ref:`custom-actuators` to allow for image injection, as the Micro-Magellan plugins don't work with the on-the-fly processors.
+For image injection, the demo camera has to be set to the pixel size of the input tif file.

 .. _tensorflowinstall: